Terraform roots

 - separate backend resources and keys

-- the same module graph with environment-specific values
+- nearly the same module graph with environment-specific values

 - a clear migration path from the current